csci110/csci110.github.io/5_PuzzlePrincess_old.md

 The nested loops are set up to examine each array cell (or board square), but the goal here is to find rows that contain winning moves.
 Each time a new row is being started, two local variables are set to zero; these are used to count the empty squares and marker squares in the row.
 You will finish the counting code in the spot indicated by the comment.

 - [ ] Inside the loops, replace the ALL CAPS comment with the code needed to count the number of empty squares in the row, and the number of markers corresponding to the appropriate square symbol.
+In other words, increment `emptyCount` every time an empty square symbol is found, and increment `markerCount` every time a marker is equal to `squareSymbol` *in that row*.

 A winning move is a row that contains one empty square and two squares with the marker determined by the `forOpponent` flag passed as an argument.
 This conditional statement and `winningMove` counting is provided for you.